Twigman/tyche-web-interface/README.md

 # Tyche Web Interface

-A modular web frontend for monitoring and controlling an automation system.
-It features both a real-time dashboard and an interactive terminal-like console with a custom command parser.
+A modular Vue 3 frontend for real-time monitoring and control of the Tyche automation backend.
+Features a dynamic sensor dashboard and an interactive CLI-style console with predictive commands and rich output formatting.

-> ⚠️ **Note:** This frontend is not runnable as-is.
-Configuration files (`/config`) and internal composables (`/composables`) are intentionally excluded from this repository.
+> ⚠️ Note: This project is intended as a frontend showcase and is not directly runnable.
+> Configuration files and core composables have been excluded for privacy.
-> While the [Tyche Backend](https://github.com/Twigman/tyche) is public, it is also not fully operational without private setup.
+> The corresponding [Tyche backend](https://github.com/Twigman/tyche) is also only partially configured.
-> Both repositories are intended for demonstration and review purposes.
+> Both repositories are designed for demonstration and review purposes.

 ## 🔧 Features